How to manage the emotions of others is a skill

 8. Identify what they value

-What is important to the person is discovered by asking the individual what they wanted and why.
+Ask the individual what they wanted and why.
 Their response to the “why” question will tell you what is important to them.
-For example, if you asked what the person wanted and why, they might have responded by stating, “I wanted to make sure that I met your deadline because you promised the client it would be done on time.”
-Notice that the value stated is about keeping the commitment to the client.
 Once you think you have understood, summarize what you think you now understand.
 This will demonstrate your willingness to clarify your understanding of what is behind their expression of emotion.

 9. Excuse yourself